Our inclusive culture

+We are very proud of the gender balance among our students with 23% of our undergraduates being female.
+This is set against the national average which is unfortunately only approximately 15% across the higher education sector.
 Addressing the current gender imbalance in STEM subjects is one of our priorities.We foster an environment where female staff and students can flourish and reach their full potential.
 This commitment to women in engineering has resulted in us being awarded the Athena Swan Bronze Award.

 The School actively supports University widening access initiatives, as well as the University Equality and Diversity Policy.
 We also have our own initiatives and policies to promote diversity and equality, including providing our staff with appropriate training in this area.

 Gaynor James has been employed as the HR Manager for the School of Engineering for seven years.
 Her busy role encompasses strategic support for HR issues within the School, development of initiatives to improve equality and diversity, implementation and administration of HR regulations and processes and managing a team of four HR staff.
 She now works a full 35 hour week but she does this using a flexible hours structure in conjunction with her line manager.

 “Up until 2013, I was a full time member of staff.
 At that point I took twelve months of maternity leave, and that coming to an end coincided with my eldest son starting school,” Gaynor explained.